 The only way you could look different is if you made something yourself, which is why a lot of people used to sew.

 Tina Boyadjieva grew up in a place and time defined by aggressive homogeneity [an excellent band name! — Ed.].
 The Bulgarian, who now lives in New York City, spent essentially the first decade of her life under Communist rule.
-It was in this crucible of conformity that the artist began to quench her creative thirsts, sewing with her grandmother and making outfits that were different than the ones already in her wardrobe.
+It was in this crucible of conformity that the artist began to quench her creative thirst, sewing with her grandmother and making outfits that were different than the ones already in her wardrobe.
 These childhood memories laid the groundwork for Tina’s recently completed project that imposes the bright clothing the fashion photographer currently captures onto the dull constructions she once called home.

 The editorial covers the first nine years of my life, basically up until the Berlin Wall fell.
 My first memories of fashion and creative expression were shaped by my upbringing.
 Kids literally had the same clothes, toys, bikes, and book bags, as there were no alternatives in stores.